 People with Lesch-Nyhan have delayed motor development followed by abnormal movements and increased reflexes.
 A striking feature of Lesch-Nyhan syndrome is self-destructive behavior, including chewing off fingertips and lips.
 It is unknown how the disease causes these problems.

 No specific treatment exists for Lesch-Nyhan syndrome.
-Gout medication (allopurinol) can lower uric acid levels.
-However, treatment does not improve the neurological outcome (for example, having increased reflexes and spasms).
+Medicine for treating gout can lower uric acid levels.
+However, treatment does not improve the nervous system outcome (for example, having increased reflexes and spasms).

 Some symptoms may be relieved with these medicines:

 The outcome is likely to be poor.
-People with this syndrome usually need help walking and sitting, and most need a wheelchair.
+People with this syndrome usually need help walking and sitting.
+Most need a wheelchair.

 Severe, progressive disability is likely.